Introduction

 Linking Results and Computations

-This tutorial not only covers sharing the source code, but also connecting it to the results through the creation of dynamic documents.
+For the purpose of this tutorial, tracking the provenance of results deserves particular attention.
+This means connecting them to the source code through the creation of dynamic documents.
 Rather than manually copying numerical results, figures, or tables, they are inserted automatically upon rendering of the article.
-Dynamic documents bundled together with any necessary data and auxiliary software are called a research compendium (Gentleman & Temple Lang, 2007).
+Dynamic documents bundled together with any necessary data and auxiliary software are called research compendia (Gentleman & Temple Lang, 2007).

 The practice to interleave narrative text with code has its roots in the paradigm of literate programming, where documentation and source code are treated as equals and are arranged in a way to maximize understanding (Knuth, 1984).
 Alternating text and code can be also found in notebook interfaces for exploratory programming (e.g., Wolfram Mathematica or Jupyter Notebooks, see Kluyver et al., 2016) that also have the capability to execute code and embed its output.
 With Sweave (Leisch, 2002), ideas from both worlds – literate programming and embedding program output – were combined into one tool for rendering dynamic documents using the R programming language.
 It is the predecessor of the R package knitr